 To enter a word, just swipe your fingers through each letter.
 You can see the “quick path” of the letters you’re swiping through.
 This makes it super easy to type with not just one hand, but one finger.

-So, if you move the floating keyboard to the side of your screen, you can actually type what you need to using only one thumb while you’re holding your iPad!
+So, if you move the floating keyboard to the side of your screen, you can actually type what you need to use only one thumb while you’re holding your iPad!

-You can swipe using QuickPath and tap to type on your iPad at the same time!
+You can swipe using QuickPath and tap to type on your iPad or iPhone at the same time!

 iPadOS allows you to swipe or tap to type interchangeably.